WildThing2207/TicketTool-Docs/docs/staff.md

 ?> This document is currently a work in progress.

 ##BattleEye - Developer/Creator
-BattleEye singlehandedly developed Ticket Tool and its Dashboard.
+Josiah (a.k.a.
+BattleEye) singlehandedly developed Ticket Tool and its Dashboard.
 He is constantly working on, developing, and adding new features to Ticket Tool.

 ##Admins
 ###Pinecone